My Sweet Audrina: Plot

-Time passes, and shortly after she turns eighteen, Audrina discovers that Damian and Ellsbeth are lovers again.
-However, Ellsbeth threatens to leave Damian because he will not let her go and help Vera, who is alone after Lamar Rensdale committed suicide.
+Shortly after she turns eighteen, Audrina discovers that Damian and Ellsbeth are lovers again.
+However, Ellsbeth threatens to leave Damian because he will not let her help Vera, who is alone after Lamar committed suicide.
 She and Damian seem to have resolved things, but the next morning, Ellsbeth is found dead from a mysterious fall down the stairs.

-In the confusion following Ellsbeth's death, Audrina elopes with Arden, hoping to escape her controlling father, and taking Sylvia with her.
+In the confusion following this death, Audrina elopes with Arden, hoping to escape her controlling father, and takes Sylvia with her.
 Because she is not prepared for sexual intimacy, however, her wedding night is disastrous.

 When the newlyweds return from their honeymoon, they find that Damian has won over Arden's mother and invited her to live with them at Whitefern.
 He offers Arden a job at his company since Arden was unable to find work.
-Audrina is upset at how her father manipulates events to keep control over her life, and disappointed that Billie has been tricked by Damian into believing he is wonderful and kind.
+Audrina is upset at how Damian manipulates events to keep control over her life, and disappointed that Billie has been tricked into believing he is wonderful and kind.
 She wants Billie and Arden to be happy, however, so she tries to live peacefully with everyone.
 Things seem okay until Vera returns.
 Damian orders her to leave, but Billie is heart-broken by his cold-heartedness and convinces him to let Vera stay.
 Soon after, Vera tries to seduce Arden.

 Later, Audrina (and later Vera) discovers that Billie and Damian have become lovers.
 Audrina is disgusted and attempts to persuade Billie to leave, saying her father only knows how to ruin the lives of the women he loves.
-Billie says her father has made her feel like a woman again, and Audrina comes to accept their relationship, but later, Billie (like Ellsbeth) falls down the stairs and dies.
-Audrina suspects Sylvia might have pushed Billie, as she always liked and wanted the cart that Billie used to get around, but protects Sylvia from accusations by others.
+Billie says her father has made her feel like a woman again, and Audrina comes to accept their relationship.
+Later, however, Billie (like Ellsbeth) falls down the stairs and dies.
+Audrina suspects Sylvia might have pushed Billie, as she always liked and wanted a cart that Billie used to get around, but protects Sylvia from accusations by others.